 We've always been developing our custom modules in a way that made them easier to pull over to other sites and re-implement but the new custom modules make this a whole lot easier.

-The way we design custom modules.
-We build them first with a basic somewhat generic design.
-Focusing on the functionality.
-Keeping all of the core CSS and JS inside the module.
+The way we design custom modules: We build them first with a basic, somewhat generic design.
+We focus on the functionality.
+We keep all of the core CSS and JS inside the module.
 Then we use a site wide css file to modify the generic design to fit the clients look and feel.